Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

 - Rolling your shoulders

 Soft foam cervical collars were once commonly used for whiplash injuries to hold the neck and head still.
-However, studies have shown that immobilizing the neck for long periods of time can decrease muscle strength and impair recovery.
+However, studies have shown that keeping the neck still for long periods of time can decrease muscle strength and interfere with recovery.

-Nontraditional therapies have been employed to treat whiplash pain, but research about the effectiveness of these treatments is limited.
-These alternatives include the following:
+Nontraditional therapies have been tried to treat whiplash pain, but research about how well they work is limited.
+Some include:

 - Acupuncture.
-Acupuncture is a treatment in which ultrafine needles are inserted through specific locations on your skin.
-This treatment may offer some relief from neck pain.
+Acupuncture involves inserting ultrafine needles through specific areas on your skin.
+It may offer some relief from neck pain.

 - Chiropractic care.
-Chiropractic care involves the manipulation of joints.
-There is some evidence that this care may provide pain relief.
-Some research suggests that results are best when chiropractic care is paired with exercise or physical therapy.
+A chiropractor performs joint manipulation techniques.
+There is some evidence that chiropractic care may provide pain relief when paired with exercise or physical therapy.
 Manipulation of the spine may cause minor problems, such as numbness or dizziness, and rarely damage to spinal tissues.

 - Massage.
-Massage — kneading of muscles in the neck — may provide some relief of neck pain from whiplash injury.
+Neck massage may provide short-term relief of neck pain from whiplash injury.